codeboy47/Netflix-movies-and-tv-shows-clustering/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 # Approach:
-The full code for this article can be found here.
-It is implemented in Python and different clustering algorithms are used.
-Below is a brief description of the general approach that I employed:
+Below is a brief description of the general approach that I used:
 * Data cleaning and pre-processing:
-Here I checked and dealt with missing and duplicate variables from the data set as these can grossly affect the performance of different machine learning algorithms (many algorithms do not tolerate missing data).
+Here I checked and handled the missing and duplicate variables from the dataset as these can significantly affect the performance of a machine learning algorithm.
 * Exploratory Data Analysis:
-Here I wanted to gain important statistical insights from the data and the things that I checked for were the distributions of the different attributes, correlations of the attributes with each other and the target variable and I calculated important odds and proportions for the categorical attributes.
+Here I wanted to learn the important statistical insights from the data where I checked for the distributions of the different attributes and their correlation with each other.
+I also performed univariate and bivariate analyses.
 * Clustering:
 Clustering or cluster analysis is a machine learning technique, which groups the unlabelled dataset.
 It can be defined as "A way of grouping the data points into different clusters, consisting of similar data points.
 The objects with the possible similarities remain in a group that has less or no similarities with another group."
 It does it by finding some similar patterns in the unlabelled dataset such as shape, size, colour, behaviour, etc., and divides them as per the presence and absence of those similar patterns.
-It is an unsupervised learning method; hence no supervision is provided to the algorithm, and it deals with the unlabeled dataset.
+It is an unsupervised learning method, hence no supervision is provided to the algorithm, and it deals with the unlabeled dataset.
 After applying this clustering technique, each cluster or group is provided with a cluster-ID.
 ML systems can use this id to simplify the processing of large and complex datasets.

 # Data insights:
 * Most of the content available on Netflix is for mature audiences which shows the demand for kids’ content is low.